 Inquiries and retrievals

-Sometimes, a cardholder’s bank may initiate a investigation into a complaint before a formal chargeback.
-American Express calls these “inquiries”, and Mastercard, Visa, and Discover use the term “retrieval”.
+Banks may investigate disputed payments before a formal chargeback is created.
+This type of dispute is known as an inquiry and, unlike a standard dispute, can still be refunded.
 Most Stripe users may never see an inquiry or retrieval, but you can learn more about the differences between them and disputes.